SFPC/sfpc.github.io/codesocieties-winter-19.md

 Feel free to contact Code Societies lead organizer Melanie Hoff ([hoffmelanie@gmail.com](mailto:hoffmelanie@gmail.com)) with any questions about the Code Societies session, or [info@sfpc.io](mailto:info@sfpc.io) for any general questions about finances or the school.

-Image credits: Taeyoon Choi, Melanie Hoff, April Soeterman SFPC
+Image credits: Taeyoon Choi, Melanie Hoff, April Soeterman